Forca Kochi FC

 Forca Kochi Football Club, also known as Kochi Forca, is an Indian professional football club based in Kochi, Kerala that competes in the Super League Kerala.
 The club was founded in May 2024.

 History

 Actor-director Prithviraj Sukumaran and his wife Supriya Menon acquired majority stake of Forca Kochi FC.
-The club participates in the inaugural edition of the Super League Kerala (SLK), which commenced on 7 September 2024.
+The club participates in the Super League Kerala (SLK), which commenced on 7 September 2024.
 The league features six teams from various regions of Kerala, including Kochi, Thiruvananthapuram, Kozhikode, Thrissur, Malappuram and Kannur.
 Forcacruz is the official supporters club.